codeasone/form/README.md

 └── ...
 ```

-__Note:__ it's sensible to group resources according to AWS service types such as `rds`, but the `<technology>` name can be anything you like.
-For instance, in the list of example templates shown above, `main` could be used as label for grouping ECS resources associated with the "main" application of the project.
+__Note:__ whilst it's sensible to group resources according to AWS service types such as `rds`, the `<technology>` name can be anything you like.
+For instance, in the list of example templates shown above, `main` could be used as a name for grouping ECS resources associated with the "main" application of the project.

 If you're not interested in partitioning the resources for your project, you *could* have one `<technology>` grouping such as `all`, and one corresponding `template-all.yml`, but managing the lifecycle of all resources in one stack has its downsides, so this usage is not advised.